varya56/algorithms-project/README.md

 ### IDEs

 note: Tested on CLion and Visual Studio.
+Git should be installed and available on your PATH.
+If you are unsure, open terminal and type git.
+If not found, install it.

 1. Open the `CMakeLists.txt` file as a project in your preferred IDE;
 2. On the targets, select the assignment you want to work on (e.g. `assignment01`);